elydre/profanOS/README.md

 It is characterized by its ring0-only preemptive modular multitasking minimalist kernel and colorful-looking command line-based user interface.

-You can find a progress roadmap in [github projet](https://github.com/users/elydre/projects/7).
+You can find a progress roadmap in [github projet](https://github.com/users/elydre/projects/7) and the [wiki](https://github.com/elydre/profanOS/wiki) for documentation.

 ## Setup